Get Help: Family Members

 Call the National Drug and Alcohol Treatment Referral Routing Service (Center for Substance Abuse Treatment) at 1-800-662-HELP (4357) for information about treatment programs in your local community and to speak to someone about an alcohol problem.

 Prevention Works staff are available to talk to friends and family members confidentially either on the telephone or by appointment.
-Call (716) 664-3608 or (716) 366-4623, email info@preventionworks.us, or use our confidential contact form.
+Call (716) 664-3608 or (716) 366-4623 or email info@preventionworks.us.

 Additional Information